-Join Garrick Chow for an in-depth discussion in this video What you need to know before watching this course, part of Up and Running with Auria Pro.
+Join Garrick Chow for an in-depth discussion in this video What you need to know before watching this course, part of Learning Auria Pro.

 - As of this recording, there are two versions of Auria available for the iPad.
 There's the full professional version of Auria called Auria Pro, and a lighter, less expensive version, simply called Auria.
 For the most part, the movies in this course will apply to both versions, but you'll find certain limitations and that some features are unavailable in the non-pro version of Auria.
 For example, Auria Pro includes MIDI capabilities allowing you to record, play, and edit MIDI performances in your projects, while the regular version of Auria doesn't support MIDI at all.
 Auria Pro features real time audio warping, letting you modify the timing of recorded performances to get them more on the beat, while the regular version of Auria doesn't have that feature.